Famous Bad People: Jacob (Genesis 28, 32)

 At the top of the stairway stood the LORD, and he said, “I am the LORD, the God of your grandfather Abraham and the God of your father, Isaac.
 The ground you are lying on belongs to you.
 I will give it to you and your descendants.
 Your descendants will be as numerous as the dust of the earth!
 They will cover the land from east to west and from north to south.
 All the families of the earth will be blessed through you and your descendants.
 What’s more, I will be with you, and I will protect you wherever you go.
 I will someday bring you safely back to this land.
 I will be with you constantly until I have finished giving you everything I have promised.”
 (Genesis 28:11-15)

-When Jacob was alive, in that area, it was common for people to think of gods traveling down stairways to descend and be worshiped.
-In Joseph’s dream, it’s like a portal has opened between heaven and earth, and he sees angels traveling to earth to do their errands, and ascending to heaven with reports when they’re done.
+During Jacob's time, people believed that gods descended on stairways to be worshiped.
+In Joseph's dream, he sees a portal between heaven and earth where angels travel down to fulfill their tasks and then return to heaven with reports.
 And then Jacob sees God standing beside the stairway, and God has a message for Jacob.

-The dream wouldn’t have unusual in Jacob’s time.
-What’s unusual is what God says to Jacob.
-God blesses Jacob by promising that he would bring Jacob back to the land where he was sleeping, and then promises that his descendents would fill that land and bless the entire world.
-When Jacob wakes up, he recognizes the place where he slept as a sacred spot – as a portal between heaven and earth – and he makes a conditional vow.
+The dream wouldn’t have been unusual in Jacob’s time.
+What's intriguing is God's message to Jacob.
+God blesses Jacob by promising to return him to the land where he slept and that his descendants will inhabit it and bless the world.
+Jacob wakes up and realizes he's in a sacred place.
+He's in a portal between heaven and earth, and he makes a conditional vow.
 Read with me what Jacob says in verses 20-22:

 Then Jacob made this vow: “If God will be with me and protect me on this journey and give me food and clothing, and if he will bring me back safely to my father, then I will make the LORD my God.
 This memorial pillar will become a place for worshiping God, and I will give God a tenth of everything he gives me.”

 Jacob actually keeps this vow when he returns to the land in Genesis 35, a little while later.
 God had to remind him to return to this place and complete his vow.
-But for now, Jacob’s vow was conditional.
-He didn’t get rid of his gods.
-He didn’t make the LORD Jehovah his God.
+Jacob's vow was not unconditional.
+He didn’t abandon his gods.
+He failed to acknowledge the LORD Jehovah as his God.
 He hadn’t yet given God a tenth of what God gave him.
 Jacob was ready to commit only if God came through and things went his way.
 Jacob was more interested in what God would give him than in committing, unconditionally, to God.

 I guess a modern parallel would be God saying to us, “Let me bless you.
-I want a relationship with you,” and then having one of us reply, “If I get this promotion that I want, and if my kids turn out, and if you start to help my marriage, then I’ll consider making you my God.”
-We live at a time in which there are so many choices, that many of us feel that if God doesn’t work out, there’s always something else.
+I want a relationship with you," and we answer, "If I get promoted, if my kids succeed, and if you help my marriage, then I’ll think about making you my priority."
+We live in a time with so many choices that many people feel if God doesn’t fulfill their needs, there are always other options.
 It’s almost like God has to compete with Dr. Phil on Oprah, and we’ll see which one makes our life better.

 I thought about this in my own life.
-When I started to think about becoming a pastor, part of my struggle was wondering if God would really come through.
+When I considered becoming a pastor, I struggled with doubt about whether God would truly support me.
 I thought, “Okay, God, I’ll do it, but do you realize I could make more money doing something else?”
 I remember battling with this for quite some time.
 I didn’t want to – I knew I should just obey – but it’s hard to commit.
-I used to looking after myself and following the best options.
+I used to look after myself and following the best options.

-Sometimes I’ve even preached messages like this.
-“If you want your life to be successful, if you want your kids to grow up right, if you want to have a thriving marriage, follow God’s commandments.”
+There have been times when I've delivered sermons similar to this one.
+"To achieve success in life, raise your kids well, and have a strong marriage, follow God's commandments."
 It’s not that this is wrong.
 Following God will make you a better parent and marriage partner.
 The problem is the presupposition.
-It’s almost saying that following God is worth it for the benefits.
-Would I still follow God if the benefits weren’t as attractive?
+Following God is valuable for the benefits it brings.
+Would I still follow God if there were fewer benefits?
 Does it open me up to competing offers?
 What if following God didn’t enrich my life, it actually cost my life?
 Do I see my walk with God as another way to improve my life – quit smoking, lose weight, go to church?

 Last week, Curtis Joseph signed with Detroit.
-The issue really wasn’t the money.
+The problem wasn't about the money.
 The issue was that Cujo wanted to sign with a winning team, one that had a shot at the Stanley Cup before he retired.
 Who can blame him?
 We’ve been waiting in Toronto since 1967 for another Stanley Cup.
-When I read Jacob’s conditional commitment to God this week, it hit me that I have a tendency to approach God the same way – conditionally, based on what I get from the relationship.
-God approaches our relationship as our Creator, the one who gives us every single breath, the one who sustains the entire world by his power.
-He says, “I want to bless you.”
-We say, “I’ll consider your offer.”
+Reading Jacob's conditional commitment to God made me realize that I often approach God in the same conditional way, focusing on what I gain from the relationship.
+God views our relationship as our Creator, providing us with every breath and sustaining the world with His power.
+He says, "I want to bless you."
+We say, "I'll think about your offer."
 God says, “No, don’t consider it based on what you’ll get, even though you will get a lot.
 Consider it based on who it is that’s speaking to you.
 Don’t put me on the same level as Dr. Phil.
 Don’t put your life out to tender.
 I am God.”

-You may be here thinking, “That’s a little heavy.
+You may be here thinking, "That’s a little heavy.
 Yes, I want to relate to God, but to be honest, I am here because of what I’ll get out of that relationship.
-The real reason I’m here is because I want my kids to be religious or because my girlfriend brought me here or because I want to go to heaven.”
+I'm here because I want my kids to be religious, my girlfriend brought me, or I want to go to heaven."
 I appreciate your honesty.
 I don’t think God is offended by those reasons.
 I know I came to God for some of those reasons – heaven sure sounded better than the alternative.
 You can come to God with motives that are probably less than ideal, and God won’t turn you away.
-He didn’t with Jacob.
+He didn’t do that with Jacob.
 But he wants more.

 God will gradually work in your life so that the real reason you love him isn’t because of what he can do for you.
 He will lead you to relate to him ultimately because he is God, and because if you don’t praise him, the rocks will cry out.
 Where you are now is okay, but God will lead you to more.
 God doesn’t want your conditional commitment, based on what he’ll do.
 He wants you to surrender, not because of what you’ll get, but because of who God is.